 The Social Entrepreneurship Scholars Summer Internship Program provides an opportunity for students to explore social impact careers, gain professional experience and develop as leaders.
 Students complete a full-time internship with a Twin Cities non-profit, for-profit or public organization while participating in regular academic and vocational reflection with fellow students, faculty, community leaders and alumni.

 The Piper Center sponsors a number of events that enable students to pursue service civic engagement opportunities and connect these experiences to their academic study and career interests.
 Examples of civic engagement events include:

-- Worldwide Service Fair – November 21, 2013, connect with organizations offering summer and post-graduate service opportunities
+- Service Explo (formerly World Wide Service Fair) – February 25, 2016, connect with organizations offering summer and post-graduate service opportunities

 Piper Center staff and peer advisors are eager to help students integrate service, leadership, and civic engagement into their St. Olaf education.
-Students are welcome to stop by the Piper Center to meet with a peer advisor or to schedule an appointment with Nate Jacobi, Associate Director, Service and Leadership, or another Piper Center coach.
+Students are welcome to stop by the Piper Center to meet with a peer advisor or to schedule an appointment with Nate Jacobi, Associate Director, Internships & Leadership Development, or another Piper Center coach.